Developing with nRF52 Series

 .hex file for the application you are programming.

-Complete the following steps to build and program using the nRF Connect for VS Code extension:
+Complete the following steps after installing the nRF Connect for VS Code extension:

 Open Visual Studio Code.

-If you installed the nRF Connect SDK using the Installing the nRF Connect SDK steps, you can click the Open VS Code button next to the version you installed.
+If you installed the nRF Connect SDK using the Installing automatically, you can click the Open VS Code button next to the version you installed.

 Complete the steps listed on the How to build an application page in the nRF Connect for VS Code extension documentation.